 Brewing with a Moka Pot is a time-tried and venerable brewing style that has become part of the morning routine of millions of coffee lovers around the world.
-The moka pot or stovetop coffee maker is relatively straight-forward to use, easy to clean, and most importantly able to produce a very strong and enjoyable cup of coffee.
+The Moka pot or stovetop espresso maker is relatively straightforward to use, easy to clean, and most importantly, able to produces a robust and enjoyable morning cup of coffee.

-The durability and general hardiness of these coffee makers also makes them perhaps the brewing method of choice among hikers and travellers.
-This article will first walk through the distinctives of this brewing method before reviewing what we believe to be the five best moka pots.
+The durability and general hardiness also make them a popular brewing method among hikers and travelers.
+This article will first walk through the distinctives of this brewing method before reviewing our picks for the best Moka pot.

-The Moka pot is really the younger brother of espresso in both brewing method and flavour profile.
-In fact when it was first created in Italy by Alfonso Bialetti in 1933 it was marketed as “an espresso in the home just like one in the bar.”
+The Moka pot is the younger brother of the espresso machine in both brewing method and flavor profile.
+In fact, when it was first created in Italy by Alfonso Bialetti in 1933, it was marketed as “an espresso in the home just like one in the bar.”

 Taste and Texture

-Because Stovetops use pressure to extract the coffee it produces a flavour that is very concentrated and espresso-ish.
-Because of the smaller amount of pressure used, a moka pot can’t truly produce espresso or the rich layer of crema which sets espresso apart.
-However, the flavour profile is that same strong and heavy shot of coffee and if brewed correctly can even achieve a little bit of crema.
+Given the smaller amount of pressure used, a Moka Pot can’t truly produce espresso coffee or the rich layer of crema which sets it apart.
+Despite this, the flavor profile of moka pot coffee is similar with a strong and heavy shot of coffee, and if brewed correctly, it can even achieve a thin layer of crema.

-What many people have come to love about this brewing method is that it does just produce a very strong mug of coffee that is richer and heavier than some other methods like pour over.
-It is also able to brew dark roasted beans and a more bitter brew than some other methods which many coffee lovers appreciate.
-All this makes for a great way to start that cold winter morning with strong coffee at minimal effort!
+Many people have come to love this brewing method because it produces a very strong mug of coffee that is richer and heavier than some other methods like pour-over.
+It can also brew dark roasted beans and a more bitter brew than other methods, which many coffee lovers appreciate.
+All this makes for a great way to start that cold winter morning with a strong Moka coffee at minimal effort!

 Ease of Use